Houston Brain Injury Attorneys

 Understanding the Types of Head Injuries

-- Skull Fracture: Skull fractures can be visible in the form of bleeding, swelling, or bruising, but can also not be visible at all.
-Many of these types of injuries result in brain damage.
+- Skull Fracture: This can be visible in the form of bleeding, swelling, or bruising; however, they can also not be visible at all.

 - Cerebral Contusion: Contusions to the cerebellum often cause memory and attention problems.

 - Concussion: Concussions can cause temporary lack of awareness, disorientation, confusion, and memory loss.

 What Are the Effects of a Traumatic Brain Injury?

 Depending on the severity of the injury, the physical and mental effects can vary.
 In general, the effects are greatest immediately following the injury.
 Mild TBI may result in a short loss of consciousness, while more severe TBI could result in prolonged loss of consciousness.